ome/omero-documentation/omero/developers/Server/SecuritySystem.rst

 there is no client-side security system.
 See :ticket:`234`.

-The :doc:`/developers/Server/SecuritySystem` and its current only implementation BasicSecuritySystem? are somewhat inert and expect well-defined and trusted (see :ticket:`235`) methods to invoke callbacks during the proper Hibernate phase.
+The :doc:`/developers/Server/SecuritySystem` and its current only implementation :server_source:`BasicSecuritySystem <src/main/java/ome/security/basic/BasicSecuritySystem.java>` are somewhat inert and expect well-defined and trusted (see :ticket:`235`) methods to invoke callbacks during the proper Hibernate phase.